kba/hocr-spec/1.2/spec.md

   * any kind of "word" returned by an OCR system
   * engine specific because the definition of a "word" depends on the engine

-## Properties for engine-specific markup

-The following properties are defined:

 Font, Text Color, Language, Direction {#font-lang}